iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Tuning and Configuring \dbname{}}

-\dbname{} exposes configuration options that allow users to tune inference performance according to workload requirements. \dbname{} has \verb|batch size|, \verb|number of threads|, \verb|use batching|, and \verb|batch size| as tunable options that can be set using the \verb|SET <parameter> =| \verb|<value>;| command or specify parameters per model by providing key-value pairs in the \verb|OPTIONS| clause in the model upload command.
-Also, model-specific keyword arguments, e.g., temperature, maximum number of generated tokens, and top-p values, can be configured through model options, e.g., a user can upload a model with additional options as follows:
+\dbname{} exposes configuration options to allow for tuning inference performance based on workload requirements. \dbname{} has \verb|batch size|, \verb|use batching|, and \verb|number of threads| as tunable options set by the \verb|SET <parameter> =| \verb|<value>;| command or specify parameters per model by providing key-value pairs in the \verb|OPTIONS| clause in the model upload command.
+Model-specific keyword arguments, e.g., temperature, maximum number of generated tokens, and top-p values, can be configured through model options at the upload time.

-This model upload command sets up OpenAI \verb|o4| model to run on a single thread with batched row-marshaling up to 16 tuples.
-Model specific parameters are customized with \verb|temperature|$ = 0.5$.